Simono-cmd/Simono-cmd/README.md

 💻The languages I know are mainly Java, C++, C#, C, SQL and some experience in frontend: HTML, CSS, Javascript <br/>
 🎨Among my personal projects are some small apps (mainly Java) as well as practical work with microcontrollers (a.o.
 Arduino) <br/>
 🌱I'm still learning Python and developing my knowledge in AI <br/>
-🎹Apart from programming and technology, my interests also consist of playing instruments and doing creative work <br/>
+🎹Apart from programming and technology, my interests consist of playing instruments and doing creative work <br/>